LokiusV/Daggerfall-Unity-VR/README.md

 Start Daggerfall Unity.

 #### Step 5:
 Go through the initial setup menu.
 Under "Controller type", pick "Oculus/Meta" if you use oculus touch controllers or pico 4 controllers.
 If you use Vive wands, pick "HTC Vive Wands".
 For any other controllers pick "other".
-Please note, that other controllers/such as the index knuckles) are currently not fully supported.
+Please note, that other controllers(such as the index knuckles) are currently not fully supported.

 #### Step 5.5:
 Restart the game